 |Capital One||Between 7-10 working days.|

 |Sainsbury’s Bank||Up to 10 working days.|

 |Virgin Money||Between 3 to 5 working days.|

-Be aware, if you make your balance transfer request in the evening or during a weekend, this could add a delay of a day or two to your balance being transferred as your provider won’t start processing it until the next working day.
+Keep in mind that if you make your balance transfer request in the evening or during a weekend, your balance transfer make take an additional day, as your provider won’t start processing it until the next working day.

-If you don’t see your balance transfer applied to your new account within two weeks, contact your new card provider to confirm when you might expect it to appear.
+If you don’t see your balance transfer applied to your new account within two weeks, contact your new card provider to confirm when it should appear.
 You can then begin the work of repaying your debt before the promotional period ends.